Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Watermarking for AI-Generated Images

-Image generation has progressed rapidly in recent years.
-Diverse visual generative models, including variational autoencoders~\cite{kingma2013auto}, flow-based models~\cite{kingma2018glow}, generative adversarial networks~\cite{goodfellow2014generative,karras2019style}, and diffusion models~\cite{ho2020denoising,song2020denoising,rombach2022high}, have been introduced.
-In particular, diffusion-based models have become the dominant paradigm in the new era of image synthesis.
-These models enable users without technical expertise to generate high-quality AI images and perform content editing through commercial tools, such as DALL-E~\cite{ramesh2021zero} and Midjourney~\cite{Midjourney}.
-Although these advances improve productivity, they also bring serious problems.
-Therefore, effective watermarking methods for AI-generated images are needed to create a safe and trustworthy digital space.
+Image generation technologies have advanced dramatically in recent years.
+A wide range of visual generative models, such as variational autoencoders (VAEs)~\cite{vae}, flow-based models~\cite{kingma2018glow}, generative adversarial networks (GANs)~\cite{goodfellow2014generative,karras2019style}, and diffusion models~\cite{ho2020denoising,song2020denoising,rombach2022high}, have been introduced.
+Among these, diffusion models have emerged as the dominant paradigm in modern image synthesis, powering commercial tools such as DALL·E~\cite{ramesh2021zero} and Midjourney~\cite{Midjourney}.
+These systems allow users with little to no technical expertise to generate photorealistic images and perform sophisticated content editing with ease.
+While these advances have significantly enhanced creativity and productivity, they have also introduced serious challenges related to authenticity, ownership, and misuse.
+Consequently, effective watermarking techniques for AI-generated images are urgently needed to promote a safe and trustworthy digital ecosystem.

-While traditional image watermarking are all post-hoc methods, and indeed can be directly applied to AI-generated images after generation.
-However, these methods suffer from several critical limitations: (1) The watermark is not inherently part of the image synthesis process, it is susceptible to a wide range of image distortion, or even mild adversarial perturbations.
-These operations can easily degrade the watermark, thereby compromising its robustness; (2) Post-hoc watermarking lacks semantic integration with the generated content.
-Since the watermark is injected after generation, it does not leverage any of internal representations.
-This weakness diminishes the effectiveness of post-hoc watermarking in contexts requiring reliable provenance tracking and attribution.
+Traditional image watermarking methods, which operate in a post-hoc manner, can indeed be applied to AI-generated images after generation.
+The recent literature contains only a small number of post-hoc methods for watermarking AI-generated images (e.g., \cite{xian2024raw,lu2024robust}).
+Because they suffer from several fundamental limitations: (i) post-hoc watermarking, not being integrated into image synthesis, is highly susceptible to distortions and adversarial attacks, compromising robustness; (ii) it also lacks semantic alignment, as it ignores the model’s internal representations, limiting its utility for provenance, ownership, and accountability.